syncfusion-content/uwp-docs/uwp/Diagram/Annotation.md

 	ShapeStyle = this.diagram.Resources["shapestyle"] as Style
 };

-//Adds Node to the SfDiagram
+//Adds Node to the UWP SfDiagram nodes.Add(node);
-nodes.Add(node);
 diagram.Nodes = nodes;